 - Games and tricks.

-- Standard commands like sit, stay, roll over, jump, high-five, play a game, time to eat, come here, etc.
+- Standard commands like sit, stay, roll over, jump, high-five, time to eat, come here, play a game, fetch, etc.

 - Riding calmly in the car.